Shopify is the king of ecommerce, however due to various reasons, it might not be for you. Find out all of the top Shopify Alternatives for 2020

-The top comparison to Shopify when it comes to catering to larger online shops would have to be BigCommerce.
+One of the top Shopify alternatives for bigger stores is BigCommerce.
 Their flexible drag-and-drop editing features make creating your website super simple and quick to set up.
 BigCommerce is an all around one-stop shop when it comes to creating your store’s website.

 Theme wise, BigCommerce currently only offers seven free options, but what they do offer is extremely well put together.
 Depending on your industry or style, you may have to pay for premium themes that can run you anywhere from $135 to $300 per theme.
 Currently there are over 600 application variants to further customize your website, that towers over Shopify’s 100.

 What sets them apart from other services is that when you purchase a theme it is a one-time payment, and you have unlimited access to that particular theme for life.
 This means if the creators of a particular theme come out with an update after you have purchased it, you will be entitled to the updated theme and add-ons at no additional cost.

 In regards to how you will promote your products on the internet, BigCommerce has some advanced content-marketing features that set it apart from their competition.
 There are also hundreds of built in features offered for free on BigCommerce where other sites, like Shopify, will charge you with each feature you purchase from the app store.

 Multi-channel selling is a big aspect of some business owners in regards to growing their business.
 With BigCommerce they have streamlined this process.
 So if you are selling on Amazon, eBay, Pinterest, and even Facebook, BigCommece allows you a place to manage each store in one convenient place.